Updated on 10/4/2021

 10. Mutual respect

 You may not agree with everything your partner says or does but it’s important to treat them with respect.
 By saying something like “I don’t necessarily agree with you, but I respect your opinion,” you are signaling to your partner that your relationship is secure enough for each of you to have your own individual experiences through life.
-If you continually feel disrespected by your partner, it might time to either seek professional support or end the relationship.
+If you continually feel disrespected by your partner, it might be time to either seek professional support or end the relationship.

-Being in a relationship shouldn’t always feel like work, it should also feel fun!
+Being in a long term relationship shouldn’t always feel like work, it should also feel fun!
 Making time to hang out with your partner, like you would your friend, will help keep your bond strong.
 Try taking a cooking class together, learning to salsa dance, or picking up a new TV show.
 Creating new memories together will breathe fresh life into your relationship.